zzstoatzz/alternatebuild.dev/posts/6_how_to_use_pydantic_settings.md

 <br>

-I hope that now you too have become a `pydantic-settings` evangelist, and that you join me in shedding tears of sorrow for those consuming raw `os.getenv` values in the wild.
+I hope that now you too have become a `pydantic-settings` evangelist, and that you join me in shedding tears of sorrow for those consuming raw `os.getenv` values in the wild (like me sometimes).

 <br>